njoshi-23/njoshi-23/README.md

 As an engineering major I am interested in computer aided designing and manufacturing processes.
 As such I have completed a large amount of relevant coursework, worked on numerous different projects related to design and finite element analysis.

-👩‍💻 I'm currently working on - Data science project -Heart disease classification
+👩‍💻 I'm currently looking for full time entry-level opportunities

-🧠 I'm currently learning - HTML5, Web Development and Machine learning
+🧠 Interested in HTML5, Web development and ML concepts

 📫 How to reach me - joshi.nikhil15@outlook.com